Creating a Database

 Verify Database Creation

-List all databases using following commands as it will list all the databases available under your postgres:
+List all databases using the following commands, as it will list all the databases available under your PostgreSQL:

 psql -U postgres -l